elo-enterprises/k8s-tools/docs/but-why.md

 Having a well defined "top" of your stack that sets some context, and provides aliased entrypoints for cumbersome-but-common stuff becomes really important.
 Just as important, that context needs to be project based, and shouldn't leak out into your shell in general.  **Makefiles are the obvious choice here,** because they enable everything and require nothing, allowing for a pretty seamless mixture of config, overrides, entrypoint aliases, context management, task orchestration, and new automation layers that connect and recombine existing ones.

-{#Suppose you want to make no assumptions about python/node/maven availability for a build context. is easily done by **versioning those platforms explicitly in your compose file**, then calling them with [target dispatch](#container-dispatch).
-This gives a frictionless local-dev experience at the same time that it frees you up from worrying about whether automation and images are in sync for local-dev / Jenkins / Github.#}

 #### No Golden Version for Frameworks